 It can be confusing knowing which baby carrier is right for you.

-Here are 5 different types of baby carriers to help you choose the right one for you and your baby:
+Here are 5 different types to help you choose the right one for you and your baby:

-A wrap carrier is the most basic carrier, as it’s simply a long, wide piece of fabric that you wrap around your body.
+A wrap carrier is the most basic type, as it’s simply a long, wide piece of fabric that you wrap around your body.

 Your baby then sits between the fabric and your body.